 The density is the space the item occupies in relation to its weight.
 The density is an essential measure for determining freight class and is calculated by dividing the weight of the item in pounds by its volume in cubic feet.
 Your product’s volume in cubic feet is length x width x height/1,728, where you measure all dimensions in inches.

 Some items, like boxes, are easy to stack and move.
 However, not all freight can fit the box due to the size, shape or weight, and that’s why stackability is one of the important characteristics when classifying your freight.

 Most freight is loaded with mechanical equipment and poses no handling difficulties.
-But some freight, due to weight, shape, fragility, or hazardous properties requires special attention.
-Therefore, a classification represents ease or difficulty of loading and carrying the load.
+But some freight, due to weight, shape, fragility, or hazardous properties, requires special attention.
+Therefore, a classification represents the ease or difficulty of loading and carrying the load.

 Liability is the probability of freight theft or damage.
 Perishable goods or hazardous items are classified based on liability and assigned a value per pound, which is a part of the carrier’s liability.
 When the classification is based on liability, density must also be considered.

 Ultimately, defining the right LTL freight class is extremely important for a seamless and smooth shipping experience.
 The incorrect classification can bring a lot of stress and waste your money and time.
 Make sure you have double-checked the information about your load before transporting them to avoid any further confusion.